johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.3 Approach Procedures.md

 1. Fly [KSCK ILS or LOC 29R](https://cfijack.com/latest-plate-redirect/?plate=00407IL29R.PDF) by hand through the missed
 2. Fly [KSCK RNAV 11L](https://cfijack.com/latest-plate-redirect/?plate=00407R11L.PDF) using AP

+### Required Homework
+- [ ] Memorize flows above and add to kneeboard

 ### Completion Standards
 Learner understand the information contained in an approach plate and can brief an approach.
-Learner can describe how various elements of an approach plate will translate to procedures in flight.
+Learner can describe how various elements of an approach plate will translate to procedures and checklists in flight.

 *Return to [[~ IRA Lesson Plan Outline|Table of Contents]]^*